 UIP has a strong environmental profile, ESG (Environmental, Social and Governance) is in our DNA.
 The company has its origins in offering sustainable and environmentally friendly services.
 It is through these services that the operating company has built up an equally high environmental focus.
 The operating company currently has 4 zero-emission vehicles (electrically powered).
 In addition to a spare van that is used over longer distances, the company has a 2020 model specially built VW Crafter as a fully equipped workshop that handles heavy transport and maintenance needs.
 In addition, we have 6 specially built trucks we use for redistribution of bikes.
 Of course, all fossil vans are Euro VI certified, as the strictest environmental standard for such vehicles.

 Good environment is more than vehicles and we handle waste at our own recycling facility at our locations.
-Defect equipment is disposed of to the recipient of EE waste approved by the Norwegian Environment Agency.
-The company also plans to undergo environmental certification.
+Defect equipment is disposed off to the recipient of EE waste approved by the Norwegian Environment Agency.

 - Reduce the total amount of waste by 10 %

 - Reduce the total energy consumption of buildings and cars by 5 %

 - Increase the use of eco-labeled products by 5 %

 Link to :

 UIP will ensure that our business activities are carried out in a way that promotes respect for fundamental human rights and decent working conditions in connection with the production of goods and the provision of services.